AmoebeLabs/material3-themes-manual/docs/start/introduction.md

 ##:material-home-floor-3: How to proceed

 If you only want to use one of the available sample themes, go to Installation.
-You can check out the [examples section][examples-section-md] for the existing M3 themes.
+You can check out the [examples section][examples-section-md] with 22 pre-made M3 based themes.

 If you want to learn more, even design your own Material 3 themes and how to use them in Home Assistant, read more at [Basics][basics-section-md] and [Design Your Own Theme][design-section-md].